Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Robot.md

 ## Datasets

-In total. we provide three robotic datasets which were recorded on a construction site of a parking garage.
+In total, we provide three robotic datasets which were recorded on a construction site of a parking garage.

 ### Topics
 #### /imu/data